volta-cli/rfcs/text/0000-toolchains.md

 Users can pin the platform by manually editing the `package.json` `"platform"` section or via [`notion pin`](https://github.com/notion-cli/rfcs/pull/24).

+## Installation

+The `notion install` command installs a tool to the user toolchain.

+When installing a version of the Node runtime, Notion also installs the default version of npm bundled with that verison of Node.
+This can be overridden with a subsequent `notion install npm` command.

+When installing a package binary to the user toolchain, Notion checks the package for a `"platform"` key to pin the user tool to a specific platform image.
+If there is no `"platform"` key in the package manifest, it defaults to the current platform image configured in the user toolchain.
+If there is no current platform image, `notion install` fails with an error message suggesting the user choose at least a Node runtime version.

 # Critique
 [critique]: #critique